HOME • SEARCH • EMAIL • ABOUT

 Botany

-Luya-luyahan has tuberous rhizomes, like that of dilaw (Curcuma longa), fleshy, aromatic (having an odor like that of ginger) and of a pale yellow color.
-Leaves are usually in pairs, erect, petioled, green, often with a purplish blotch in the center, elliptic-oblong to oblong-lanceolate, slenderly acuminate, 25 to 70 cm long, 8 to 15 cm wide.
+Luya-luyahan is a large perennial herb with underground tuberous rootstock.
+Rhizomes, like that of dilaw (Curcuma longa), are fleshy, aromatic with an odor like that of ginger, pale yellow in color.
+Leaves are usually in pairs, erect, petioled, green, often with a purplish blotch in the center, elliptic-oblong to oblong-lanceolate, slenderly acuminate, 25 to 70 centimeters long, 8 to 15 centimeters wide.
 Scape arises from the rootstock and not from the leaf-tuft, often appearing before the leaves.
-Peduncle is 10 to 20 cm long and covered with few loose bracts.
-Spikes are cylindric, 10 to 15 cm long, 5 to 8 cm in diameter, composed of numerous ovate to obovate, somewhat spreading rounded bracts, the lower ones green, more or less tipped with pink, the upper ones usually longer and purple, each containing several flowers, the lower flowers opening first.
+Peduncle is 10 to 20 centimeters long and covered with few loose bracts.
+Spikes are cylindric, 10 to 15 centimeters long, 5 to 8 centimeters in diameter, composed of numerous ovate to obovate, somewhat spreading rounded bracts, the lower ones green, more or less tipped with pink, the upper ones usually longer and purple, each containing several flowers, the lower flowers opening first.
 Calyx is small and 2-fid.
-Corolla tube is about 2 cm long, yellowish-white, and sometimes tinged with purple, the lip is usually yellow and 2-lobed.
+Corolla tube is about 2 centimeters long, yellowish-white, and sometimes tinged with purple, the lip is usually yellow and 2-lobed.
 Fruits are capsules, membranaceous, globose, 3-valved.

 Distribution

-Grows abundantly throughout the Philippines in open waste places.
+- Grows abundantly throughout the Philippines in open waste places in and near towns.

 Constituents